Mircea Răceanu: After the Revolution

-He was freed from Rahova Prison, Bucharest, on December 23, 1989, during the Romanian Revolution.
+Răceanu was freed from Rahova Prison, Bucharest, on December 23, 1989, during the Romanian Revolution.
 After the revolution, he criticized the policies of the National Salvation Front, declaring to the New York Times that: "It is not over.
 There is still censorship of the press, and also of radio and television."
 He also spoke at several political rallies, including one in Bucharest and another at the border with Soviet Moldavia, claiming that the aides of Ceaușescu still held the key positions in the new government.

 Silviu Brucan, a member of the National Salvation Front, said that he went to the U.S. Embassy in Romania and told a political officer that it would be best if Răceanu would leave for the United States.
 In the following days, according to Răceanu's declarations, there were two attempts to kill him, after which he decided to move to the United States.

-Mircea Răceanu settled in a Washington, D.C. suburb and became an American citizen in 1992.
+Răceanu settled in a Washington, D.C. suburb and became an American citizen in 1992.
 In 1993, the Romanian court announced that his sentence was still valid, as that he was illegally released in 1989.
 Six years later, on June 11, 1999, a group of Romanian intellectuals asked that his sentence be overturned because Răceanu was an "anti-Communist fighter"; however, the sentence was reaffirmed, while the deputy attorney general declared that it was "impossible to rehabilitate Mircea Răceanu".
-A year later, Romania's supreme court of Justice, the High Court of Cassation and Justice, annulled the sentence and cleared Răceanu of all the accusations.
-He was awarded the National Order of Merit in 2002 by President Ion Iliescu for "helping Romania become a democracy".
+A year later, Romania's supreme court of Justice, the High Court of Cassation and Justice, annulled the sentence and cleared Răceanu of all the accusations.[5]
+He was awarded the National Order of Merit in 2002 by President Ion Iliescu (de facto leader of the December-1989-established FSN and de facto leader of Romania after the fall of the Ceaușescu regime) for "helping Romania become a democracy".

+Răceanu died on April 25, 2026, at the age of 90.